 - Training for trainers: Building capacity to develop and deliver further workshops

 Moving money (investing)

-Unsurprisingly, the direction wealth flows in our current financial system is always towards the elite.
-We’ve been dreaming about a new We consult with philanthropic organisations and wealth advisors on the colonial history of capital, and how it connects to today’s wealth inequality.
+Unsurprisingly, the direction wealth flows in our current financial system is always towards those with social power.
+We’ve been dreaming about a new kind of finance system that democratices wealth and resources, first and foremost as an act of care and repair.
+We consult with philanthropic organisations and wealth advisors on the colonial history of capital, and how it connects to today’s wealth inequality.
 Our mission is to organise and educate within philanthropy and alongside allies who are working to redistribute wealth towards marginalised communities in ways that ensure we are building an economic democracy.

-- Organising people with inherited wealth to move their money out of the stock market towards communities
+- Redistribution: Organising people with inherited wealth to move their money out of the stock market towards community organisations

-Invest primarily in marginalised communities of colour who are looking to working to build economic democracy initiatives, to build a foundation for a reparations programme.
-We also value the long-standing resistance that exists in our ancestors communities with the UK and in our respective homelands.
+Deepen our relationship primarily in marginalised communities of colour who are looking to working to build solidarity economy initiatives, the foundations of an economy for care and liberation.
+We also value the long-standing resistance that exists in our ancestors’ communities with the UK and in our respective homelands.

 Creating a Neighbourhood Equity Fellowship

 We are dreaming of a time that we will have the resources and relationships to launch a Racial Justice and Neighborhood Equity Fellowship in the coming three years.
 We hope to invest in fellows that work at the intersection of economic justice organising, solidarity and cooperative economics, with a focus on racial justice.
 This programme was inspired by the New Economy Project NYC.
 New Economy Project’s mission is to build an economy that works for all, based on cooperation, equity, social and racial justice, and ecological sustainability.
 We dig that.